-The growth in the number of people who live and work in the Charleston area have increased demand for office space according to research done by Marcus & Millichap, a California-based commercial real estate brokerage and research company.
+The growth in the number of people who live and work in the area has increased demand for office space in Charleston according to research done by Marcus & Millichap, a California-based commercial real estate brokerage and research company.
 New business headquarters and centers are interested in renting office space in Charleston as a result of increased employment and population gains in the Lowcountry.

 The research finds that the office vacancy rate of 9.5 percent is greater than for other similarly sized cities in South Carolina, including Columbia and Greenville.
 The $25.16 asking rent is $7 to $9 higher than these two cities and is up 4.2 percent from last year.